Niswonger Sports Complex

 New parking facilities were added in close proximity of the stadium and the indoor practice facility.

 In 2008, the facility hosted the both the first round of the NCAA Football Playoffs and the NCAA Southeast Men’s Soccer Regional on the same weekend.
-Last year, TC hosted a NCAA II Men’s Soccer National Quarterfinal match.
+TU later hosted a NCAA II Men’s Soccer National Quarterfinal match against Tampa in 2008.

 J.C.
 Red Edmonds Field